percona/everest-doc/docs/reference/troubleshoot.md

     packageserver      2/2     2            2           3m2s
     ```

-2. Next,  the `everest-catalog` is installed, which serves as the repository for all the operators that Percona Everest supports.
+2. The `everest-catalog` is installed, which serves as the repository for all the operators that Percona Everest supports.

     Execute the following command, `everest-catalog` should be present in the `everest-olm` namespace: